 Linderhof Palace is reached in around 1,5 hours from Innsbruck or Munich.
 The address to enter in your GPS is Linderhof 12, 82488 Ettal, Germany.
 The quickest route from both cities is via the town of Oberau.

 You can continue on to Neuschwanstein and Füssen on the small country road passing Linderhof.
+That’s why the palace is a great attraction to include in your itinerary if you’re doing a road trip in Bavaria.

 - If you’re planning on spending time in the Bavarian capital before heading for the country, here is a great itinerary for exploring Munich in 2 days.